ezeslucky/deployit/examples/README.md

-# Dokploy Examples
+# Deployit Examples

 ---
-This repository contains examples of how to deploy applications using Dokploy.
+This repository contains examples of how to deploy applications using Deployit.

 - [x] Django
 - [x] Flask